 To a newbie, canning might seem intimidating or overwhelming.
 There are worries about technique, equipment requirements or worse…worries about poisoning someone!
 Fear not.
-There are some very simple and SAFE ways to start that do not require any specialized equipment.
+There are some very simple and safe ways to start that do not require any specialized equipment.
 Here are two recommended articles from Theresa: Waterbath Canning 101 and Canning Safety.

 Theresa’s Top 5 Tips for Beginning Canners:

-- Use standard 2-piece canning jars that have ring and a lid.
+- Use standard 2-piece canning jars that have a ring and lid.
 They are easy, readily available and called out in all USDA recommendations for canning.
 You can try some of the other jars after you get your bearings and fully understand the canning process.

 Frequently Asked Canning Questions: